Weekend Getaway at Elkhart Lake

 Just outside town, sprawling Kettle Moraine State Forest offers hundreds of miles of trails for biking, hiking and running.
 The popular 3.5-mile Parnell Tower Trail includes an observation tower with sweeping views of the glacier-carved terrain.
 A historic village in the park includes The Wade House, where costumed interpreters lead tours of a 19th-century stagecoach inn and visitors explore a carriage museum.
 For lunch, gorgeous lake views and alfresco dining complement great drinks, pizzas and sizzling burgers at Barefoot Tiki Bar at Victorian Village Resort.

-After a beachy afternoon, dinner at Siebkens’ Stop-Inn Tavern is an affordable luxury and considered the best bar on the racing circuit; entrees include grilled swordfish and steaks.
-Plus, it’s located in Siebkens Resort, the go-to hangout for the racing crowd.
-Its new condo hotel offers elegant, Prairie-style units with fireplaces, full kitchens and balconies, starting at just $139 on peak weekends.
+After a beachy afternoon, dinner at Siebkens' Stop-Inn Tavern is an affordable luxury and considered the best bar on the racing circuit; entrees include grilled swordfish and steaks.
+Plus, it's located in Siebkens Resort, the go-to hangout for the racing crowd.
+Its new condo hotel offers elegant, Prairie-style units with fireplaces, full kitchens and balconies.
 For a quieter night, try The Osthoff Resort.
-Families come for kid-friendly programming; adults luxuriate in the Aspira Spa’s Thai massage and chakra balancing treatments.
-Rooms from $280.
+Families come for kid-friendly programming; adults luxuriate in the Aspira Spa's Thai massage and chakra balancing treatments.

 Lunch at Lake Street Cafe presents a choice: The casual dining side offers funky, beer-inspired decor and wood-fired pizzas; the fine-dining side has one of Wisconsin's longest wine lists and entrees like sesame-seared tuna.